online-ml/chantilly/README.md

   <code>chantilly</code> is a deployment tool for <a href="https://www.wikiwand.com/en/Online_machine_learning">online machine learning</a> models.
 It is designed to work hand in hand with <a href="https://github.com/online-ml/river"><code>river</code></a>.
 </p>

+## ⚠️ Chantilly is not being worked on anymore.
+It's being replaced by [Beaver](https://github.com/online-ml/beaver).
+The codebase is now frozen.

 ## Table of contents

 - [Table of contents](#table-of-contents)